 This is not a standard didactic course but is dependent on learning form local experts within the guidelines of the APU course and tested in an exam at the end of the course.
 The three unit APU course delivered over a fifteen week term will approximate 10 hours per week (or over a 12 week term will be approx. 14 hours per week) including: direct faculty instruction through asynchronous online discussion (forums) and synchronous (chat), writing and assessments and additional hours per week in community language learning and tutoring supervised by the APU faculty through the forum and Skype interaction processes.

-(This APU clas requirement is only part of our larger language learning process of 360 or so hours over the summer)
+n.b.
+This APU class requirement is only part of our larger language learning process of 360 or so hours over the summer.
+To pass the degree you must have you language up to standard.
+As in any Masters, this cannot be accomplished simply by doing only class hours.
+Rather the APU class gives you the framework. .